umegan/umegan/README.md

-- 👋 Hi, I’m @umegan(An) a student
+- 👋 Hi, I’m @umegan(An) a student at Tokyo University of Technology
-- 👀 I’m work as AI Engineer at STD japan
 - 📫 How to reach me umegbox@gmail.com

 <!---